mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 ## Reactivity with variables and props

 Next, we'll use our JavaScript skills to get a bit more comfortable editing components and working with data in React.
-We'll talk about how variables are used inside JSX, and introduce props, which are a way of passing data into a component (which can then be accessed using variables).
+We'll talk about how variables are used inside JSX and introduce props, which are a way of passing data into a component.
+This data can then be accessed using variables.

 ### Variables in JSX